 Identify and describe the major structures and functions of the endocrine system.

-Identify guidelines for sleep, rest, nutrition, and physical activity.

-Explain the body’s need for amino acids and fat-soluble and water-soluble vitamins, the role of vitamin and mineral supplements, and daily values.
+Explain the differences between and fat-soluble and water-soluble vitamins, food and non-food sources of vitamins, the role of vitamin and mineral supplements, and associated dietary reference intakes (DRIs) to maintain health.

-Explain the relationship between body composition and healthy body weight.
+Explain organic, fresh, farm-raised, “lite,” low-fat, and fat-free foods.

+Describe the prevalence, causes, and long-term consequences of unhealthy eating, sleep deprivation, extended screen time, and sedentary lifestyle.

-Analyze personal risk factors for diabetes, heart disease, and stroke.
+Identify common types of chronic disease including diabetes, heart disease, cancer, obesity, and stroke.

-Identify types of pathogens that cause disease.
+Define herd immunity and explain how immunizations can prevent the spread of diseases.

-Describe the importance of health habits that promote personal wellness.
+Describe the importance of health habits that promote vision, hearing, and dental health.

 Explain how alcohol and other drugs increase the risk of injury.

-Analyze the deadly consequences of binge drinking.
+Analyze the consequences of binge drinking.

+Explain facts about opioids and why teens are more vulnerable to heroin and prescription opioids.

-Identify behaviors that may contribute to intentional and unintentional injuries and result in permanent disabilities.
+Identify behaviors that contribute to injuries and that may result in irreversible consequences.

-Examine how the consequences associated with gang involvement could affect self, family, and community.

-Identify signs, symptoms, and sources of stress and anxiety at home, at school, and with peers.
+Define traumatic and non-traumatic brain injury and identify examples of each including concussion.

+Identify risky behaviors adolescents engage in, including weapon use and gang involvement.

+Describe actions, behaviors, and signs that may indicate potential threats to individuals or the school.

+Identify types of gangs, gang-related behaviors, and associated consequences.

+Identify effective time management and organizational skills.

-Describe the positive and negative impacts of social networking.
+Describe the positive and negative effects of social media and of sharing personal information online.

-Identify signs and symptoms of depression, risk factors for suicide, and risk factors for other self-destructive behaviors.
+Identify signs and symptoms of mental illnesses or challenges (e.g., anxiety, depression, suicide, eating disorders, self-harm behaviors).

-Explain the relationship between body image and eating disorders.

-Evaluate how social environments affect health and well-being.

-Identify causes of conflict with friends and family.
+Identify causes of conflict with friends and family and feelings/emotions both sides might experience.

-Examine the impact of global health issues on local communities.
+Identify health-related social issues such as homelessness, underage drinking, and substance abuse.

+Identify global environmental health issues.

 Healthy Decisions